Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

 He is the cover of the famous daily newspaper LE MATIN in Morocco.

-He gives a series of concerts at the Casino Mazagan (Morocco) and gives a show for the benefit of SOS Villages d'Enfants, helping the Orphans in Morocco.
+He gives a series of concerts at the Casino Mazagan (Morocco) and provides a show to benefit S.O.S.
+Villages d'Enfants, helping Orphans in Morocco.

 He gives a gala at Pierre for the Park East Synagogue in New York.

-He is named as one of the 15 most influential Moroccans in the world by Royal Air Maroc and places him on the cover of their inflight magazine.
+He is named one of the 15 most influential Moroccans in the World by Royal Air Maroc and places on the cover of their inflight magazine.

 He is the guest of honor with the humorist Smain during the Marrakech Fashion Week and performs during the parade of the Oriental Fashion Show.